Black People Southern Potato Salad

 • Add the mustard, mayonnaise, sugar, salt, and pepper to the bowl and set the bowl aside.

-• Open the cover immediately after the pressure release.
-Using tongs (because the eggs will be hot!), place the boiled eggs into an ice bath to cool off.
+• Remove the pot of boiled eggs from the stovetop, and using tongs (because the eggs will be hot!), place them into an ice bath to cool off.

-• Once the eggs are cool to the touch, coarsely chop four eggs and add them to the large bowl of potatoes and seasonings.
+• Once the eggs are cool to the touch, remove the shells, coarsely chop four of the eggs, and add them to the large bowl with the potatoes and seasonings.
+(Reserve one egg for garnishing.)

 • Gently fold the ingredients into the potatoes so that the vegetables, seasonings, mayonnaise, and mustard are evenly mixed to coat the potatoes.

-• Garnish this Southern potato salad recipe by sprinkling paprika and then slicing the remaining boiled egg to garnish on top.
-Serve right away and enjoy!
+• Garnish this Southern potato salad recipe by sprinkling paprika and then slicing the reserved boiled egg to garnish on top.
+Cover, refrigerate for at least an hour, then serve and enjoy!

 Video